qgis/QGIS-Enhancement-Proposals/qep-314-coding-style.md

     ...
 ```

+- 3.6.
+Don't use qDebug(), qWarn() or other Qt debug print functions.
+Instead use ``QgsDebugError`` for unexcepted error logging only, or ``QgsDebugMsgLevel`` (with a level of 2 or higher, depending on how "noisy" the logging will be) for debug outputs which occur in normal operations.

 ### 4. Memory safety

 - 4.1.
 "Factory" methods should return a std::unique_ptr (not a raw pointer), unless Qt parent/child